Adrea Davina Beres

 Education & Other Endeavors

-I completed my Bachelor's degree in Health Education, and later a Master of Social Work degree from Augsburg University, and I hold licensure as an Independent Clinical Social Worker (LICSW).
+I have a Bachelor's degree in Health Education, a Master of Social Work degree, and hold licensure as an Independent Clinical Social Worker (LICSW).
 I worked in the mental health field as a case manager, program manager, and therapist in Minneapolis, MN for about a decade until moving to Grand Marais.
-I am very interested on the lasting effects of trauma, healing historical trauma, somatic therapies, and polyvagal theory.
+Now I work for a local educational non-profit and work as an artist part-time.

-In 2012, I learned the basics of traditional jewelry fabrication (silversmithing) and focused on this medium from 2012-2018.
-I have also received training in clinical herbalism and have practiced and studied the field for the past decade.
+In 2013, I learned the basics of traditional jewelry fabrication (silversmithing) and focused on this medium from 2013-2018.
+I have also received training in clinical herbalism and have practiced and studied the field for a decade.

-Currently, my primary artistic focus is on creating contemporary, decorative, and functional pottery made from white porcelain, and brown and black stoneware that is fired to cone 5/6 in an electric, oxidation kiln.
+Currently, my primary artistic focus is on creating contemporary, decorative, and functional pottery made from black stoneware that is fired to cone 6 in an electric, oxidation kiln.
 I make my work both on the potters wheel and handbuilt with slabs and coils.
-I frequently decorate my work using Mishima, and slip trailed or screen printed images that I transfer onto the clay.
+My work is inspired by the natural world around me and incorporates my love of botanical medicine into my pieces.

 Read my full artist statement for more details.